aravind-7730/GCP-Data-Ingestion-Using-Dataflow/README.md

 Streaming Ingestion Pipeline:

-JSON events are published to Pub/Sub (manually or from external producers)
+JSON events are published to Pub/Sub

 The Beam streaming pipeline reads from the Pub/Sub topic